Cafe and Office building

 Being bi-cultural is an important piece of my job, as I am able to connect with the Latinx community.
 As a person of color, it’s important for me to be able to connect and support the Latinx community.
 Growing up, I wasn’t aware of any resources.
 Oh, how I wish I could of have had an advocate that spoke my language and understood my roots who would have given me the trust and courage to ask for help.
 I’m invested in my community and willing to make my community a home.
 I want to empower Latinos and teach them that “SI SE PUEDE” (Yes you can).
 It’s an honor to be part of the Nuevo Futuro Program at AntFarm.

-Cristina is the program manager for the Nuevo Futuro Program also supervising our Covid Team’s Latinx Case Managers.
+Cristina is the Director of Latinx & Culture Integration for the Nuevo Futuro Program.
 She embraces and empowers Latinos in Sandy, Estacada, and Clackamas County.
 We are excited to see her grow this Latinx “New Future” program.

 Growing up on the farm, my Grandpa used to say “Any job worth doing is worth doing right.”
 This is a lesson I try every day to teach to our youth.
 There’s a lot of different tools that will get a job done, but taking the extra time to determine the best one will help you ensure that it is done right.
 Whether we are building a trail up on the mountain with one of our YouthCore Teams or cutting the grass for one of our seniors through CommunityConnect, the idea of building core values through our work is always front and center.

 Neal’s prior experience and passion for helping youth makes him a great asset to AntFarm.
-Neal oversees all Outdoor services including YouthCore, CommunityConnect, Learning Garden, Woodlot, Planet 365, and Mount Hood Farmers Market.
-He manages our largest group of youth volunteers and employees.
-They are all in great hands.
+Neal oversees all Outdoor services including YouthCore, CommunityConnect, Woodlot, Planet 365, and Workforce and Public Land Contracts.
 He manages our largest group of youth volunteers and employees.
 They are all in great hands.

 I have been working in the field of youth development for many years serving as a champion for young people and their families.
 I have established workforce development programs and taught life skills and financial literacy, while supporting internal asset building with a focus of internal/external stability.
 I believe it is important to provide a solid perspective on the importance of culture and the value of equity and inclusion.
 My experience is in high risk and vulnerable youth outreach and crisis de-escalation, including sex trafficking, gang outreach, homelessness, LGBTQIA+, communities of color, and foster care.